Turbulent flows over porous and rough substrates: Methods

-The substrate configurations considered in this study are arrays of staggered solid cubes with grain spacing (i.e.~pitch) $L$ and gap size $g$, as shown in figure \ref{fig:Configuration}, similar to those of \citet{Kuwata16a}.
-Compared with collocated arrays, such as those in \citet{Breugem05}, the staggered arrays are more representative of randomly packed grains that are prevalent in realistic scenarios, where large gaps between grains would be occupied and blocked by other grains.
-The gap-to-pitch ratio $g/L$ controls the connectivity of pores, which can be regarded as partially connected for $g/L<1/2$ and fully connected for $g/L>1/2$.
-The porosity is $\varepsilon=1-2(1-g/L)^3+\max[(1-2g/L)^3,0]$.
-Given a value of $g/L$ or $\varepsilon$, the bulk permeability $K\equiv-\nu U/\partial_xP$ is obtained via a simulation of Stokes flow driven by a uniform pressure gradient $\partial_xP$ and yielding a mean velocity $U$.
-This is similar to the approach in \citet{Sharma20a}, and we term the results \textit{a priori} permeability.
-Alternatively, the value of $K$ can also be estimated from the Darcy region in a DNS result, which is termed \textit{a posteriori} permeability.
-Both are displayed against the porosity $\varepsilon$ in figure \ref{fig:sqrtK_epsilon}, showing no significant discrepancies between the two groups of values.
+\rgm{For each topology and} value of $g/L$ or $\varepsilon$, the bulk permeability $K\equiv-\nu U/\partial_xP$ is obtained via a simulation of Stokes flow driven by a uniform pressure gradient $\partial_xP$ and yielding a mean velocity $U$, as in \citet{Sharma20dense}.
+We refer to this as the \textit{a priori} permeability.
+Alternatively, the value of $K$ can also be estimated from the Darcy region in a DNS.
+We refer to this as the \textit{a posteriori} permeability.
+In the literature, the former is often denominated the intrinsic permeability, and the latter the effective permeability.
+For consistency, the Stokes computations were conducted with the same resolution per pitch as the DNSs -- see Appendix \ref{Sec:GridDependence} for a discussion on spatial resolution.
+Both Stokes-flow and DNS values of $K$ are displayed \rgm{for our staggered-cube topologies} against the porosity $\varepsilon$ in figure \ref{fig:sqrtK_epsilon}, showing no significant discrepancies between the two.
 The figure also shows that a change of $g/L$ in the range $2/9$ - $3/4$ or $\varepsilon$ in $0.23$ - $0.97$ changes $\sqrt{K}/L$ in $0.013$ - $0.243$, more than one order of magnitude.